-IdenTrust has passed previous audits and has demonstrated compliance with the TrustID CP and CPS.
+IdenTrust has passed previous audits that have demonstrated compliance with the TrustID CP and CPS.
 IdenTrust may contract for periodic and aperiodic compliance audits or inspections of IdenTrust, subordinate CA, or RA operations to validate that the subordinate entities are operating in accordance with the security practices and procedures described in the respective CPSs, Registration Practices Statements (RPSs), SSPs and Privacy Policies and Procedures (PPPs).

-IdenTrust Operations related to its own CA, CSA and RA are audited annually pursuant to the American Institute of Certified Public Accountants' (AICPA's) / Canadian Institute of Chartered Accountants' (CICA's) WebTrust Program for Certification Authorities.
-(WebTrust for CA).
-These audits are divided into an unbroken sequence of audit periods that shall not exceed one year in duration.
+IdenTrust Operations related to its own CA, CSA and RA are audited annually against the criteria of WebTrust Program for Certification Authorities.
+(WebTrust for CA), developed by the American Institute for Certified Public Accounts and CPA Canada (formerly the Canadian Institute of Chartered Accountants).
+These audits provide an unbroken sequence of audit periods that shall not exceed one year in duration.